 We all know the staples of a good oral hygiene routine: brushing and flossing.
-However, our team at Dentus Family Dental wants to let you know about some other tips that you can follow to help maintain healthy gums and teeth.
+However, our Dentus Family Dental team wants to inform you about some other tips you can follow to help maintain healthy gums and teeth.

 Keeping your oral health in optimal shape starts with regular maintenance.
-Brushing twice a day for two minutes at a time will help keep plaque at bay.
-If you have children, our dentist in St. Albert recommends that you introduce this concept early on and find ways to make it fun.
+Brushing twice daily for two minutes at a time will help keep plaque at bay.
+If you have children, our St. Albert dentist recommends that you introduce this concept early on and find ways to make it fun.
 Play a song while they are brushing, or use a timer so that they know when a full two minutes have passed.

 To ensure that you clean each tooth, try to spend 30 seconds in each quadrant of your mouth, using small circular motions.

-As a rule, you should change your toothbrush at least once every 3 to 6 months to ensure that it stays in good shape and helps you maintain proper dental hygiene near you.
-Damaged or frayed toothbrushes are not able to clean the surface of your teeth properly and can even damage your gums.
+As a rule, you should change your toothbrush at least once every 3 to 6 months to ensure that it stays in good shape and helps you maintain proper dental hygiene in St. Albert.
+Damaged or frayed toothbrushes cannot clean the surface of your teeth properly and can even damage your gums.
 Always rinse your toothbrush and store it in a position that allows it to dry.

-A dentist near you will be able to prevent oral health issues before they even begin, or at the very least catch them early enough to provide proper treatment.
-Scheduling regular appointments to check on your dental hygiene in St. Albert will also ensure that you get a professional cleaning twice a year, removing any buildup of bacteria, tartar, and plaque.
+Our dentist near you can prevent oral health issues before they even begin or at the very least catch them early enough to provide proper treatment.
+Scheduling regular appointments to check on our dental hygiene near you will also ensure that you get a professional cleaning twice a year, removing any buildup of bacteria, tartar, and plaque.

 It is recommended that you floss each night before you brush to remove anything between your teeth that your toothbrush cannot remove.
-Many patients skip their daily flossing, but it is an essential part of keeping your oral health in excellent shape.
-If you only brush your teeth and skip out on flossing, these small particles of food that are missed by your toothbrush can lead to cavities and tooth decay.
+Many patients skip their daily flossing, but keeping your oral health in excellent shape is essential.
+If you only brush your teeth and skip out on flossing, these small particles of food missed by your toothbrush can lead to cavities and tooth decay.
 To avoid this from occurring, spend two minutes each day flossing.

 Visit Dentus Family Dental

-If you would like to learn more about the best way to maintain oral health, or if you would like to book your next professional dental cleaning and checkup, don’t hesitate to get in touch with our team at Dentus Family Dental to book a consultation today!
+If you would like to learn more about the best way to maintain oral health, or if you would like to book your next professional dental cleaning and checkup, don’t hesitate to contact our team at Dentus Family Dental to book a consultation today!